Lift Like a Man, Look Like a Goddess!

 Myth: Don’t lift, you are going to look like a man!

-If you train like a man, lift too have or too much you will look like this sexy blonde above!…..when you take steroids!
+If you train like a man, lift too heavy or too much, you will look like this sexy blonde above… NOT.
+Maybe if you use steroids.

 If I had a $1 for every time someone made a concerned comment regarding my lifting habits and how it will turn me into the opposite sex, I’d have me some new boobs by now.

 - Common misconception of heavy lifting for women- it takes years for woman to build large amounts of muscle naturally to even begin to look super human buff.